risingwavelabs/risingwave-pipelines/README.md

-# RisingWave CDC
+# RisingWave Pipelines

-A CLI tool for managing RisingWave CDC (Change Data Capture) jobs.
+A CLI tool for managing RisingWave Pipelines (Change Data Capture) jobs.
 This tool helps you easily set up and manage data synchronization between PostgreSQL and Iceberg tables using RisingWave.

 ## Features